By the end of this section, you will be able to:

 Explore the controversy associated with Turner’s Frontier Thesis at U.S. History Scene.

 While Turner provided the idea for an empire, Mahan provided the more practical guide.
 In his 1890 work, The Influence of Seapower upon History, he suggested three strategies that would assist the United States in both constructing and maintaining an empire.
 First, noting the sad state of the U.S. Navy, he called for the government to build a stronger, more powerful version.
 Second, he suggested establishing a network of naval bases to fuel this expanding fleet.
 Seward’s previous acquisition of the Midway Islands served this purpose by providing an essential naval coaling station, which was vital, as the limited reach of steamships and their dependence on coal made naval coaling stations imperative for increasing the navy’s geographic reach.
 Future acquisitions in the Pacific and Caribbean increased this naval supply network (Figure 22.5).
 Finally, Mahan urged the future construction of a canal across the isthmus of Central America, which would decrease by two-thirds the time and power required to move the new navy from the Pacific to the Atlantic oceans.
 Heeding Mahan’s advice, the government moved quickly, passing the Naval Act of 1890, which set production levels for a new, modern fleet.
 By 1898, the government had succeeded in increasing the size of the U.S. Navy to an active fleet of 160 vessels, of which 114 were newly built of steel.
 In addition, the fleet now included six battleships, compared to zero in the previous decade.
-As a naval power, the country catapulted to the third strongest in world rankings by military experts, trailing only Spain and Great Britain.
+By the start of the twentieth century, the United States ranked among the top five naval powers globally.

 The United States also began to expand its influence to other Pacific Islands, most notably Samoa and Hawaii.
 With regard to the latter, American businessmen were most interested in the lucrative sugar industry that lay at the heart of the Hawaiian Islands’ economy.
 By 1890, through a series of reciprocal trade agreements, Hawaiians exported nearly all of their sugar production to the United States, tariff-free.
 When Queen Liliuokalani tapped into a strong anti-American resentment among native Hawaiians over the economic and political power of exploitative American sugar companies between 1891 and 1893, worried businessmen worked with the American minister to Hawaii, John Stevens, to stage a quick, armed revolt to counter her efforts and seize the islands as an American protectorate (Figure 22.6).
 Following five more years of political wrangling, the United States annexed Hawaii in 1898, during the Spanish-American War.